Romanization of Chinese: Wade–Giles

-The Wade–Giles system used the spiritus asper, diacritical marks, and superscript digits (e.g. Ch‘üeh4).
+The Wade–Giles system used the spiritus asper for aspirated consonants, diacritical marks to mark some vowels, and superscript digits to indicate the four tones.

 French EFEO system

-The system devised in 1902 by Séraphin Couvreur of the École française d'Extrême-Orient was used in most of the French-speaking world to transliterate Chinese until the middle of the 20th century, then gradually replaced by hanyu pinyin.
+The system devised in 1902 by Séraphin Couvreur of the École française d'Extrême-Orient was used in most of the French-speaking world to transliterate Chinese until the middle of the 20th century, then gradually replaced by Hanyu pinyin.

+Lessing-Othmer

 Postal romanization

 Postal romanization, standardized in 1906, combined traditional spellings, local dialect, and "Nanking syllabary."
 Nanking syllabary is one of various romanization systems given in a popular Chinese-English dictionary by Herbert Giles.
 It is based on Nanjing pronunciation.
 The French administered the post office at this time.
 The system resembles traditional romanizations used in France.
 Many of these traditional spellings were created by French missionaries in the 17th and 18th centuries when Nanjing dialect was China's standard.
 Postal romanization was used only for place names.